Silver wants apology for 'reckless' post; Irving offers none

 NEW YORK (AP) — NBA Commissioner Adam Silver wants an apology and Kyrie Irving still isn't going to give one.

-Shortly after the NBA Commissioner said Irving “made a reckless decision" by tweeting out a link to a film containing antisemitic material last week, the Brooklyn Nets guard again stopped short of saying he was sorry for doing so.
+Shortly after Silver said Irving "made a reckless decision" by tweeting out a link to a film containing antisemitic material last week, the Brooklyn Nets guard again stopped short of saying he was sorry for doing so.

 Irving said some things in “Hebrews to Negroes: Wake Up Black America” were untrue, but he didn't say he shouldn't have posted a link to it.

-“I’m not the one who made the documentary,” Irving said after the Nets practiced.
+“I’m not the one who made the documentary,” Irving said after the Nets practiced Thursday.

-Irving again said he meant no harm in posting the tweet — which he has since deleted — but didn't apologize for doing so and instead asked reporters why they weren't asking questions about the history of Blacks in America.
+Irving again said he meant no harm in posting the tweet — which he has since deleted — but didn't apologize for doing so and instead asked reporters why they weren't asking questions about the history of Blacks in America, saying 300 million of his ancestors are buried in the country.

 “Where were you guys asking those same questions when I was a kid learning about the traumatic events of my familial history and what I’m proud to come from,” Irving said, "and proud to stand here and why when I repeat myself that I’m not going to stand down, it has nothing to do with dismissing any other race or group people.